 When it comes to research, I am interested in the intersection of news (and media) literacy and ethics, particularly as they relate to journalism’s discussion of itself, newsroom decision-making of content, values, and how this is then used to train high school and collegiate-level journalists.
-I am is tremendously interested in how the journalism industry has evolved the concepts of objectivity, bias, trust, and truth telling as a result of both the Fake News presidency and the rise in disinformation and misinformation sharing.
+I am is tremendously interested in how the journalism industry has evolved the concepts of objectivity, bias, trust, and truth telling as it relates to issues of journalistic deviance.

-I also have cognate interests that include political communication, horror films, media and sex, and mass communication pedagogy.
+I also have cognate interests that include horror films, media and sex, and mass communication pedagogy.

 I’m currently looking at a number of different ideas, which may become projects for conference papers or published works.
 They include: